Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 Nepean Networks’ SD-WAN addresses these concerns through a packet-based, cloud-hosted design with features like bulletproof DNS for five-nines reliability, bandwidth aggregation for seamless failover, and AI-driven analytics for clear visibility.
 This makes it a potentially stronger option for businesses prioritizing uptime, though individual needs may vary.

 In the relentless arena of modern business networking, where every second of downtime can bleed revenue and erode trust, SD-WAN solutions promise a lifeline of seamless connectivity.
 But not all SD-WANs are created equal.
-Fortinet’s offering, while marketed as secure and efficient, is riddled with architectural flaws that expose businesses to unnecessary risks.
-It starts with the packets—and the packets don’t lie.
-Fortinet’s session-based approach, poor cloud integration, vulnerability-laden infrastructure, unreliable DNS, and foggy visibility combine to create a fragile system unfit for delivering the ironclad uptime today’s enterprises demand.
+Firewall-based offerings, while marketed as secure and efficient, is riddled with architectural flaws that expose businesses to unnecessary risks.
+It starts with the packets, and the packets don’t lie.
+Firewall-based solutions session-based approach, poor cloud integration, vulnerability-laden infrastructure, unreliable DNS, and foggy visibility combine to create a fragile system unfit for delivering the ironclad uptime today’s enterprises demand.
 Meanwhile, innovative alternatives like Nepean Networks’ packet-based, cloud-native SD-WAN rise as a beacon of resilience, systematically dismantling single points of failure (SPOFs) from the ground up.

 The Packet Predicament | Session-Based Fragility vs. Packet-Based Power

 At the heart of any SD-WAN is how it manages traffic.
-Fortinet opts for a session-based model, where entire sessions—think a video call or file transfer—are pinned to a single path.
+Firewall-based opts for a session-based model, where entire sessions, think a video call or file transfer, are pinned to a single path.
 This means if a WAN event occurs, like packet loss or latency spikes, the session breaks, forcing a restart and inevitable downtime.
 Users on forums like Reddit have lamented this, noting that even minor disruptions lead to noticeable interruptions, making it ill-suited for mission-critical operations.

 Contrast this with packet-based SD-WAN, which treats each packet independently, dynamically routing them across the best available paths in real-time.
 This enables sub-second failover without session drops, ensuring applications remain fluid even amid chaos.
-Fortinet lacks native elastic IP support—a feature that dynamically reassigns IPs to maintain connectivity during failures—further compounding the issue.
+Firewall-based lacks native elastic IP support, a feature that dynamically reassigns IPs to maintain connectivity during failures, further compounding the issue.
 Elastic IPs, common in robust cloud setups, allow traffic to float seamlessly between endpoints, slashing outage risks.
-Without it, Fortinet’s SD-WAN feels archaic, unable to adapt to the unpredictable nature of modern WANs.
+Without it, Firewall-based SD-WAN feels archaic, unable to adapt to the unpredictable nature of modern WANs.

 Architectural Atrophy | Edge-Centric VPN Masquerading as SD-WAN